 You can remove skin tags by visiting your dermatologist and requesting them to freeze or burn off the skin tags.
 The process is somewhat painful and not worth it if the tags are small and in a less prominent area because skin tags don’t spread.

-You can also use wart-removal applications like Compound W Freeze Off Wart Remover to remove skin tags at home.
+You can also use wart-removal applications from Walmart or most grocery stores to remove skin tags at home.
 It is best not to do this if you live alone (or are a minor) because having someone oversee your well-being through this is crucial.

 Apart from freezing, you can also use specific acid solutions to remove the growth.
 A product like Instaderm Skin Tag Remover is a lower-risk application.
 Again, it is advisable to have a friend supervise the process if there is a medical emergency.